C'est si bon: the Simone

 Then, too, there are the high standards.
 For instance, penned at the end of a hand-written menu posted outside the restaurant is a request that guests forego using their cellular devices: Google, Instagram, texting, emails, photo sharing and actual phone calls.
 A device-free environment transports you back to a time when people dining together spoke to one another instead of constantly checking their phones.

-Dining at 'the Simone' is somewhat expensive with entrees running from forty to fifty-one dollars for the rack of lamb.
-But it is a special place run by two people who clearly love what they do.
+Dining at 'the Simone' is somewhat expensive, with entrées running from $40 to $51 for the rack of lamb, but it is a special place run by two people who clearly love what they do.
 Reservations are a must, as they are booked for weeks in advance, so you need to plan ahead.